-CCAC is a unique and supportive community, an official non-profit organization, along with thousands more friends and followers on social media (October 2013: CCAC membership passed 800).
-We talk with each other online and have occasional meetings in person in the USA and other countries.
-Arms open to cooperation and collaboration with all other groups interested in access for all, especially those who support captioning inclusion in all places
+CCAC is a unique and supportive large community, an official non-profit organization, along with thousands more friends and followers on social media and others.
+We meet and talk with each other online and have occasional meetings in person in the USA and other countries – all for the sole mission “Inclusion of Quality Captioning Universally.”.
+Arms open to cooperation and collaboration with all other groups interested in access for all.

-Click on this link to join (become a paticipant).
-Then subscribe to the CCAC members’ forum online – our virtual meeting place 24/7 (a private google group) where captioning advocacy happens every day.
-CCAC social media and the CCAC blog are public.
+Click on this link to join (become a participant).
+Then you will also be subscribed to the CCAC members’ forum online – our virtual meeting place 24/7 (a private google group) where captioning advocacy happens every day.
+CCAC social media and the CCAC blog are public, and communications invited and welcome.

 Most members also belong to and support one or more long-established organizations in disabilities, hearing loss and deafness, or technology focused groups.
 Within CCAC membership itself, all are volunteers for CCAC citizen-inspired captioning advocacy projects (CAPS).
 We are the newest and a most engaging consumer advocacy network.

-Captioning advocacy is developed and implemented via discussions and actions in the CCAC members’ forum online, on the blog, in the newsletter, and on Facebook, Twitter, and LinkedIn, as well as other campaigns (please see the film and let us know if you want to use it).
+Captioning advocacy is developed and implemented via discussions and actions in the CCAC members’ forum online, on the blog, and on Facebook, Twitter, Google Plus and LinkedIn, as well as other campaigns (please see the CCAC film and CCAC movie) and let us know if you want to use them to educate and raise awareness in your presentations and groups.
 CCAC aims to have more face-to-face “meet-ups” also in coming months.
 CCAC welcomes new members and energies regularly.

 The founder and leader is a deafened adult who saw the need (late 2009) for a new community to build bridges and energies for more vigorous captioning advocacy.
 The CCAC community started informally online with seven associates, and grew so rapidly with interest across the USA and internationally that the official non-profit organization began to take shape in June 2012.
 It has already gained influence and accomplished much.
 Members are passionate about the need for much more inclusion of quality captioning where none exists now.

-The founder’s family has donated the majority of funding to cover annual costs of captioning advocacy to date (2009 to 2015).
-They compose a small three member Board of Directors.
+The founder’s family has donated the majority of funding to cover annual costs of captioning advocacy to date (2009 to 2016).
+They compose a three member Board of Directors.
 In addition, CCAC teams of consumers and providers work on various captioning advocacy projects, conferring online (e.g. a five-person team to review applications for CCAC sponsorship of Live Captioning for Conferences).
-More teams welcome!
+More teams welcome and Volunteers needed!

 The above photo is a screen shot from the popular CCAC film “Don’t Leave Me Out” with photos of CCAC’ers and others globally.
 Click on the film link along the top of any page.